jawsgrant/iam-identitycenter-identitystoreapi-operations/README.md

 Here is an example of how you can bulk create new users from a CSV file and add the user to an existing “AWS_Data_Science” Group.

-First prepare a csv file with the required fields:
+First prepare a csv file with your identities as in [example csv file](examples/example.csv) with the required fields:

 ```
 username,givenname,familyname,groupname,email,emailtype,primary